 Imagine being able to detect an earthquake on the side of the planet, or having the ability to feel the seismic activity of the very moon.
 This is a daily occurrence for Catalan avant-garde artist and cyborg, Moon Ribas.

-Though it sounds like the stuff of science-fiction, Moon is one of the many people who are embracing transhumanism by levelling up with implants and Wi-Fi, becoming a biological extenstion of the Internet of Things.
-Moon then channels her unique senses into interpretive performances, translating the Earth's movements into her own dances and sounds.
+Though it sounds like the stuff of science-fiction, Moon is one of the many people who are embracing transhumanism by levelling up with implants and Wi-Fi, becoming a biological conduit for the Internet of Things.
+Moon then channels her cyber-enhanced senses into interpretive performances, translating the Earth's movements into her own dances and sounds.

 Photo by Michael Sharkey.